skrcode/java-auto-unit-tests/docs/getting-started/quick-start.md

 3. **Paste your license key** in the License Key field
 4. Click **OK** to save

-> **Important:** You must activate your license key before you can generate tests.
-Keep your license key safe - you'll need it if you reinstall the plugin or use it on another machine.
+> **Important:** Keep your license key safe - you'll need it if you reinstall the plugin or use it on another machine.

 ## Step 2: Generate Your First Test